Smartling/SmartlingHelp/_articles/manage-content/cost-estimates-and-rates.md

 <div class="intro">This feature is currently in beta and we are rolling it out to customers gradually.
 If you would like Cost Estimates enabled for your account, contact your Smartling success manager.</div>

 To help you plan and budget your translation work, Smartling will now automatically include a Cost Estimate when Account Owners and Project Managers run Fuzzy Match Estimate reports for a job, or for unauthorized content.
-To calculate Cost Estimates, Smartling let's you enter the rates you pay your Agencies and Translation Resources. &nbsp;If you are purchasing translation services from Smartling the rates will be configured automatically.
+To calculate Cost Estimates, Smartling let's you enter the rates you pay your Agencies and Translation Resources.
+If you are purchasing translation services from Smartling the rates will be configured automatically.

 The most effective way to use Cost Estimates is to put the content you want to estimate into a job.
 The best time to run cost estimates is before translation begins.
 Once a string has a translation it will not be included in estimates.

 It is important to remember that your final cost can differ from your estimates.
 They are based on known rates for translation resources with permission to work on your content at the time the estimate is run.
 There are many variables that can effect the final cost being different than your estimate; they include:

 * Paying your resources on different rates or changing the rates
-* Using different resources&nbsp;
+* Using different resources
 * The translation memory changing and affecting the fuzzy match leverage that is available at the actual time of translation
-* Authorizing and translating for different workflows&nbsp;
+* Authorizing and translating for different workflows

 ## Creating Rate Cards

-To create cost estimates, you will need to record the rates you pay your translators by creating rate cards for every Translation Resource or Agency. &nbsp;Each rate card covers one language pair.
+To create cost estimates, you will need to record the rates you pay your translators by creating rate cards for every Translation Resource or Agency.
+Each rate card covers one language pair.

-You can create and manage Rate Cards from the Team page by clicking on any Translation Resource, Translation Resource Manager or Agency and navigating to the **Rates** tab. &nbsp;Rates set for agencies will apply to all work done by the agency.
+You can create and manage Rate Cards from the Team page by clicking on any Translation Resource, Translation Resource Manager or Agency and navigating to the **Rates** tab.
+Rates set for agencies will apply to all work done by the agency.

 ![](/uploads/versions/smartling---team--estimates-and-rates-test-account----x----1260-661x---.png)